pensta-security/webnuke/README.md

 ### QuickDetect CLI

-Run QuickDetect directly from the command line without the curses interface:
+Run QuickDetect directly from the command line without the curses interface.
+Use the optional `--log`/`-l` flag to write results to a file:

 ```bash
 python quickdetect_cli.py https://example.com